Does Jenkins Scale? Nope! Here are 4 Reasons Why.

 - The “Jenkins Expert” becomes a bottleneck

 And these are just the tip of the iceberg.
-Mature organizations with responsibility to customers and stakeholders often can’t afford the time and mistakes that come with discovering that Jenkins isn’t a long-term solution.
+Mature organizations with a responsibility to customers and stakeholders often can’t afford the time and mistakes that come with discovering that Jenkins isn’t a long-term solution.

 Consider this your heads up – Jenkins doesn’t scale.